jaseg/matelight/README.rst

 Related Projects
 ----------------
 * `"Green Screen" by Hito Steyerl uses a Matelight`_
+* `TUHH STS-FRITZ-Light-Wall used for teaching students game  programming`_
 * `A Python script that plays gifs over CRAP`_
 * `An HTML5 CRAP emulator`_
 * `A CRAP client for node.js`_